ybfung/json_c_serializer/README.md

 # json_c_serializer
-A handy C serializer for JSON.
-It supports both C struct and C++ Class.
+A handy JSON serializer for C/C++.
+It directly serialize from C/C++ data structure to JSON string.
+At the same time, it can directly deserialize from JSON string into C/C++ data structure.

 Please clone the following repository and copy the json-builder.h to inc/json-builder.h and json-builder.c to src/json-builder.c<br>
 https://github.com/json-parser/json-builder.git